rexarski/rexarski.github.io/content/post/2019-03-02-reddit-ranking.md

 ---
-title: "What does Top-Rated Mean in Reddit’s Ranking System"
+title: "What does top rated mean in Reddit’s ranking system"
 date: 2019-03-02T22:56:07+10:00
 slug: "reddit-ranking"
 description: ""